by Texas Homesteader ~

 Since the tomato sauce was already prepared, making it into pasta sauce was a cinch.
 And having my own pasta sauce is healthier since I know every ingredient included.

 It’s also much cheaper & contributes no landfill-bound trash.
 Those canning jars can be used to store food over & over again in my pantry.
 You know that makes my crunchy-green heart sing!

 Plus, c’mon, who doesn’t love HOMEMADE??

 Turning Tomato Sauce Into Pasta Sauce

 I took some of my homemade tomato sauce & dumped it into a large stockpot.
-(I estimated that the sauce was made from about 30 lbs of fresh tomatoes.)
+(I estimated that the original batch of tomato sauce was made from about 30 lbs of fresh tomatoes.)

 Canning The Pasta Sauce

 I simmered my pasta sauce down until it was the consistency I wanted.
-Then I ladled the sauce into clean hot sterilized jars and canned them at 10 lbs for 20 minutes.
+Then I ladled the sauce into clean hot sterilized jars and pressure-canned them at 10 lbs for 20 minutes.